vercel/next.js/errors/no-styled-jsx-in-document.md

 ### Possible Ways to Fix It

-If you need share css for all your pages, take a look at the `pages/_app.{js,tsx}` or define a custom layout.
+If you need shared CSS for all of your pages, take a look at the [Custom `App`](https://nextjs.org/docs/advanced-features/custom-app) file or define a custom layout.

 For example, consider the following stylesheet named `styles.css`: